How to Simplify Your Gluten-Free Thanksgiving!

 Here are my tips!

-- Pack a Celiac Travel Kit with your own skillet and spatula (for making cranberry sauce and sauteing vegetables for your stuffing).
-If your host has pans that can be thoroughly cleaned, such as stainless steel or uncoated aluminum pans, you can safely use them.
+6. Pack a Celiac Travel Kit with your own skillet and spatula (for making cranberry sauce and sauteing vegetables for your stuffing).
+If your host has pans that can be thoroughly cleaned, you can safely use them.

 Attending a food-centered event like Thanksgiving requires preparation for those with celiac disease or gluten intolerance.
 Plan ahead and pick and choose from the following tips so you can confidently join in the holiday without missing out.

-- Roast a turkey breast rather than a whole turkey.
-Butterball Boneless Frozen Turkey Roast and Jennie O Boneless (or Bone-In) Turkey Breast include gravy packets listed as gluten-free on their respective manufacturer’s websites.
+• Make Easy Turkey Tenderloin rather than a whole turkey.
 You will have leftovers for turkey sandwiches or any favorite leftover-turkey recipe.

-- Separately toss a small portion of vegetables, sweet potatoes, and red potatoes in olive oil and roast them for 40 minutes while roasting your turkey breast.
+• Separately toss a small portion of vegetables, sweet potatoes, and red potatoes in olive oil and roast them for 30-40 minutes.
 Mash the sweet potatoes with a bit of butter and maple syrup, and the potatoes with a little butter and milk.
-Just like that, you’ll have turkey, gravy, veggies, sweet potatoes, and mashed potatoes.
-A presentable Thanksgiving dinner for one or two with minimal effort.
+Just like that, you’ll have veggies, sweet potatoes, and mashed potatoes.
+An impressive collection of Thanksgiving sides for one or two people with minimal effort.

 Whether hosting, traveling, or attending as a guest, you are now ready for your gluten-free Thanksgiving!
 I would love to see pics!
 Post on social media and tag @goglutenfreely.